-Pörtschach on the banks of the Wörthersee is still the epitome of the Carinthian Tourist Industry.
+Pörtschach on the northern banks of the Wörthersee is still the epitome of the Carinthian Tourist Industry.
 One can hardly imagine that this naturally blessed little village was a tiny, completely unknown fishing and farm village 140 years ago.
 Pörtschach’s history dates back to roman times.
 Numerous roman finds show that the Noric Main Route led from Velden via Töschling, Pörtschach along the lake via Goritschach, Sallach, Pritschitz and Leinsdorf to Krumpendorf.

 Pörtschach is 446m above sea level on the northern shore of the Wörthersee (the warmest lake in the Austrian Alps) and is located about 14 km west of Klagenfurt.
 Characteristic for this lakeside resort is the beautiful Peninsula.
 Pörtschach has about 2650 inhabitants.